ixmorrow/unix-to-utc/README.md

 # unix-to-utc

-Anchor program for converting the `Clock::unix_timestamp` from unix time to UTC time.
+Anchor program displaying how to ocnvert the `Clock::unix_timestamp` from unix time to UTC time on-chain.